FionaNi-DS/crypto-statistical-arbitrage/README.md

 - LINKUSDT
 - AVAXUSDT

-The dataset contains Open, High, Low, Close and Volume information for each hourly observation.
+The dataset contains Open, High, Low, Close and Volume information for each  observation.

 ## Methodology